wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 WSO2 Enterprise Integrator (EI) version 7.1.0 is the latest release of the WSO2 EI 7.x family, which provides a powerful solution for integrating systems.

+!!!
+Tip
+	If you are already using a previous version of WSO2 EI and you want to migrate to this release, see the instructions in the [migrating guide](../../setup/install_and_setup_overview/#migrate).

 ## What's new in this release?

 ### New in the Micro Integrator